thymeleaf/thymeleaf-org/README.markdown

 # Thymeleaf Organizational Repository

-This repository contains artifacs of an organizational natura, such as:
+This repository contains artifacs of an organizational nature, such as:

    * Thymeleaf's official artwork.
    * Master copies of the Contributor License Agreements.